kth-gt/cb2442/lab/b2/readme.md

 ## Questions

-**Q1** How many rRNA genes did you find?
+**Q1** Once you selected your rRNA identification tool from the booklet, apply it to the bacteria files from **lab B1** (not B2).
+How many rRNA genes did you find?
 What subunit of the rRNA are they (5S, 16S and 23S)?
 How many of each are there? **Hint: Use a flag when running that allows you to save the output file**

 Open the FASTA results and make a file with just the 16S rRNA genes.
 This is the subunit that is most commonly used for classification.
 You will use an online tool for classifying rRNA.
 Find a tool for doing this in the booklet and run it. **Hint: Check the "Search and Classify box".
 When the job is complete, press display classification and drag the headers to see the species**